The Fascinating History of the Tomato

 Europeans didn’t care – or perhaps they just didn’t realize – that Aztecans were eating tomatoes as early as 700 AD.
 Because by the 1700s, Europeans considered it a “poison apple.”
 Maybe their fear of the tomato was, in part, due to where it came from: in the early 16th century, Cortez and other Spanish conquistadors brought tomato seeds back with them, and even though the cultivation of tomatoes were widespread in Mesoamerica, the Europeans were often suspicious of things brought back from the New World.

 It didn’t help that when aristocrats had them (along with other acidic foods), they were getting sick.
 But then again, they were eating tomatoes on pewter plates that were made with lead.
 The tomato’s acid would seep into the plate, and they ended up with lead poisoning.
-Nevermind the fact that the poor were eating tomatoes, and they were just fine; lesson learned: wood plates help.
+Nevermind the fact that the poor were eating tomatoes, and they were just fine; lesson learned: wooden plates help.

 But that’s not the only reason that tomatoes had a bad rap.
 John Gerard, a barber-surgeon, published a book in 1597 called “Herballe” that propagated the notion that the tomato was “corrupt” and of “rank and stinking savour,” a notion that went largely unchallenged for some time, according to the Smithsonian.
 Gerad called the plant poisonous, when in fact only the stalk and leaves are, not the vegetable itself.
 But gossip hurts, and this gossip was only going to get worse.